KVME-TV: Heroes & Icons

 On January 15, 2018, KVME-TV became an affiliate of MeTV's sister network, Heroes & Icons, sharing the affiliation with the fourth digital subchannel of Los Angeles-based KCOP-TV (channel 13).
 Like the previous affiliation with MeTV, KVME-TV's Heroes & Icons feed did not carry the full schedule of programming, electing to carry Spanish-language religious and paid programming during the early morning weekday hours of 7 to 10 a.m., preempting regularly scheduled programming within those hours.
 On February 28, 2022, subchannel 20.2 was upgraded to 720p high definition, mirroring low-power sister station, KSFV-CD 27.2 in Los Angeles, which also carried Heroes & Icons in HD.

-Jewelry TV
+Jewelry Television

-In 2020, KVME-TV changed its affiliation from Heroes & Icons to Jewelry Television; the H&I affiliation was moved to the station's second digital subchannel.
+On January 11, 2019, KVME-TV changed its affiliation from Heroes & Icons to Jewelry Television; the H&I affiliation was moved to the station's second digital subchannel.

 In 2025, KVME-TV added MeTV Toons to its new 20.3 subchannel.
 On September 29, 2025, KVME-TV dropped the H&I feed from 20.2, and became a charter station for the WEST network.
 This change also happened on KVME's satellite feed and on its sister station KSFV-CD 27.2.
 H&I is now no longer available over the air in the Bishop area.
 It is still available in the Los Angeles area on KCOP-TV 13.4 and KAZA-TV 54.5.